haakonms/MLproject/README.md

 a new teammate to start working with your code.

 ## Libraries
-Markup : * Keras
+* Keras
     * Used for fitting and predicting using convolutional neural networks.
     * Based on TensorFlow
     * First install TensorFlow using "$pip install tensorflow"
     * Then install  Keras using "$pip install keras"

 ## How to run